mfumagalli/ngsJulia/README.md

 ### Custom applications

 `ngsJulia` has templates and functions that can be used to create custom analysis.
-For instance, imagine we have sequencing data of a diallelic site for a triploid organism and we wish to do genotype calling.
+As an illustration, assume we have sequencing data of a diallelic site for a triploid organism and we wish to do genotype calling.
 Here how we can do it in `ngsJulia`.

 ```
 # load templates and functions